Now on view

 Hansken, Rembrandt’s Elephant

 She was famous across Europe: the Asian elephant Hansken.
 In the middle of the seventeenth century, she was the only living elephant on the continent and was toured to markets, fairs, and courts.
 When Hansken was in Amsterdam, Rembrandt drew her.
 Occasion for The Rembrandt House Museum to tell her life’s story in an exhibition for young and old.
 Hansken, Rembrandt’s Elephant presents works of art by Rembrandt and his contemporaries, historical documents, and a digital map on which you can follow Hansken’s trail through Europe.
 But also Hansken’s skull, which has been preserved and has been brought from Italy to The Rembrandt House Museum specially for this exhibition.
 The story of Hansken is astonishing, but also moving.
 She had to put up with a lot in her life; she was forced to go on long journeys and constantly had to make appearances.
 Besides the beautiful works of art made after her by Rembrandt and his contemporaries, this exhibition also sheds light on elephant welfare from today’s standpoint.
-Hansken, Rembrandt’s Elephant is on view (depending on corona measures) from 9 June 2021 in The Rembrandt House Museum.
+Hansken, Rembrandt’s Elephant is on view until 29 August in The Rembrandt House Museum.

 Rembrandt meets Hansken